rrwick/Basecalling-comparison/README.md

 ### Speed

 I did not quantify speed performance in this analysis, mainly because I ran different basecallers on different hardware, which makes a fair comparison hard.
 There are, however, a couple points worth making.

 Chiron was the slowest basecaller tested.
 When run on CPUs, it is so slow that it could only be used for very small datasets.
 It is much faster on GPUs (I ran it on a GTX 1070), but it still took Chiron v0.3 over two weeks to basecall my read set of 1.2 Gbp (~1 kb/sec).
 Guppy, on the other hand, is by far the fastest.
 On the same hardware (GTX 1070), it basecalled the read set in about 50 minutes (~400 kb/sec).
+Running on CPUs, Scrappie had a mediocre performance of about 7 kb/sec for most of its available models, but the rnnrf_r94 model was much slower at about 1 kb/sec.